xan105/web-vanilla-router/README.md

 Defines the navigation's scrolling behavior (automatic or manual).<br/>
 When enabled the browser will handle the scrolling for example restoring the scroll position to the same place as last time if the page is reloaded or a page in the history is revisited.

-- `deferredCommit:? boolean` (false)
+- 🧪 `deferredCommit:? boolean` (false)

 The default behavior of immediately "committing" (i.e., updating location.href and navigation.currentEntry) works well for most situations, but some may find they do not want to immediately update the URL.
-When deferred commit is used, the navigation will commit when `e.commit()` is called or when a route's handler fulfills / terminates and `e.commit()` hasn't yet been called (fallback).
+When deferred commit is used, the navigation will commit when `event.commit()` is called or when a route's handler fulfills / terminates and `event.commit()` hasn't yet been called (fallback).

-NB: _Available in Chromium >= 114.0.5696.0 behind the experimental web platform features flag._
+NB: 🧪 _Available in Chromium behind the experimental web platform features flag._

 - `autoFire:? boolean` (true)